peterjmarko/llm-narrative-framework/CONTRIBUTING.template.md

 python -m pdm add -G dev new-dev-package-name
 ```

-## Getting Acquainted: The Interactive Guided Tour
+## Getting Acquainted: The Interactive Guided Tours

-For new contributors, the best way to understand the data preparation pipeline is to use the **Interactive Guided Tour**.
-This is a step-by-step walkthrough of the entire data processing workflow and a highly recommended first step for any developer looking to work on these scripts.
+For new contributors, the best way to understand the framework is to use the **Interactive Guided Tours**.
+These provide step-by-step walkthroughs of the main workflows and are highly recommended first steps for any developer.

-Detailed instructions for running the tour are available in the **[🧪 Testing Guide (TESTING.md)](TESTING.md)** under the "Data Preparation Pipeline" integration testing section.
+**Data Preparation Pipeline Tour**: Learn how the framework processes raw data into experimental stimuli.
+Detailed instructions are available in the **[🧪 Testing Guide (TESTING.md)](TESTING.md)** under the "Data Preparation Pipeline" integration testing section.

+**Experiment Lifecycle Tour**: Learn how the framework creates, audits, corrupts, and repairs experiments through the Layer 4 integration test.
+This demonstrates the complete "Create -> Check -> Fix -> Compile" workflow with 4 distinct corruption scenarios and automated repair.
+Run with `pdm run test-l4-interactive`.

 ## Developer Utilities (`scripts/` folder)